-Once again TCS usage of the word “coercion” has been discussed, and once again, may I stress that I am not interested in arguing definitions.
-If you don't like the way we use the word, choose another word – make up one if you like – but leave the meaning intact.
+Once again the meaning of the word “coercion” has been discussed, and once again, may I stress that I am not interested in arguing definitions.
+If you don’t like the way I use the word, choose another word – make up one if you like – but leave the meaning intact.
 The idea is not: “We want to be non-coercive.
-Now let's consider what that means.”
+Now let’s consider what that means.”
 We believe that the thing that we call “coercion” is harmful.
-If you want to give that thing a new name, I don't mind, just so long as we are all talking about the same thing.
+If you want to give that thing a new name, I don’t mind, just so long as we are all talking about the same thing.

 Anarcho-capitalists define the word “anarchy” as the absence of government, and they have in their mind’s eye a society in which there is spontaneous order and in which there is less violence and threat of violence than in our society.
 But when most people hear the word “anarchy,” they think of a society which is much more disordered than ours, and in which there is more force and threat of force than in our society.
 A second way of defining an anarchist society is as a society organised by spontaneous order.
 How alike are these two definitions?
 To an anarchist, they are very close, almost identical, because an anarchist believes that it is largely government that causes deviations from spontaneous order.
 But if you don’t believe that – for instance if you believe that “unchecked” market forces cause disorder, then the two definitions will look radically different to you.
 So whether the two definitions define closely related things or not depends on one’s substantive theories about how government and spontaneous order are related.

-If, for instance, you think that unresolvable conflict of the type that we associate with “coercion” is inherent in the human mind or in everyday external circumstances – then you might think that whilst it is true that coercion (in the everyday sense) produces that sort of thing, so do all sorts of other things too.
+If, for instance, you think that unresolvable conflict of the type that I associate with “coercion” is inherent in the human mind or in everyday external circumstances – then you might think that whilst it is true that coercion (in the everyday sense) produces that sort of thing, so do all sorts of other things too.
 But if you think of such conflicts as unnatural, and absolutely not inherent in human minds, but as being caused by the coercion (in the everyday sense) of children, then you will soon think it natural to change to our definition, because it is more precise than the everyday usage but differs from it only marginally, if at all.